MarkJelic/TEC-1G/GPIO/RTC/RTC_Programming_notes.md

 # DS1302 Clock, Calendar and PRAM notes for Programmers

-The DS1302 register set presents sertain ambiguous choices, which this document seeks to clarify, as well as to document the format of the PRAM area.
+The DS1302 register set presents certain ambiguous choices, which this document seeks to clarify, as well as to document the format of the PRAM area.

 ## RTC Clock and Calendar